Athletic Sports Team Health Requirements

 - Tolerance – meaning you might need to take more of medication for the same pain relief.

 - Physical dependence – meaning you have symptoms of withdrawal when a medication is stopped.

 - Sleepiness and dizziness

-- Low levels of testosterone that can result in lower sex drive, energy, and strength
+- Low levels of testosterone can result in lower sex drive, energy, and strength.

 - Itching and sweating